LexiFi/gen_js_api/VALUES.md

   to exposed the `_to_js` function generated automatically by the tool for a type declaration.

-- Similarly, iff the type has the form `Ojs.t -> t` (for a local named type `t`) and the value name is `t_to_js` (i.e. the type name followed by `_to_js`), then the function is assumed to be a `[@@js.cast]`.
+- Similarly, if the type has the form `Ojs.t -> t` (for a local named type `t`) and the value name is `t_to_js` (i.e. the type name followed by `_to_js`), then the function is assumed to be a `[@@js.cast]`.